Subscribe & Save + Get Free shipping on all Auto-ship Orders

 Bone Broth Powder - A high-quality, nutritious superfood that is sourced and made in the United States.
 Our Bovine Broth is an excellent way to add significant nutritional value to your diet, highly soluble, non-allergenic, 100% natural, and contains no MSG.

 Organic Turmeric Root Powder - Turmeric (non-GMO) is one of nature's most powerful healers.
-Acting as a strong antioxidant and is well known for its ability to support a healthy inflammation response, turmeric supports a healthy digestive system, brain function, cardiovascular system, and joint health.
+Acting as a potent antioxidant and is well known for its ability to support a healthy inflammation response, turmeric supports a healthy digestive system, brain function, cardiovascular system, and joint health.
 Turmeric has been used for over 2500 years in India.

 Organic Coconut Milk Powder - A Delicious Superfood and high in nutrition, naturally packed with phytonutrients, healthy fats, amino acids, vitamins, and minerals.
-It contains a rare source of Healthy fats called Medium Chain Triglycerides (MCT’s) that are metabolized more efficiently (faster) in the body than normal fats.
+It contains a rare source of Healthy fats called Medium Chain Triglycerides (MCT’s) that are metabolized more efficiently (faster) in the body than other fats.

 Curcumin Extract Powder - With more than 1000 published studies and over 7000 published articles, curcumin extract is one of the most well researched medicinal plant extracts to date and one of nature's most powerful healers.
 Turmeric has been used for over 2500 years.
 When taken with some form of fat (coconut milk powder) and pepper (Piperine extract), it will increase the bioavailability by 100 fold.